Foods that Cause Gas in Breastfed Babies

 Shevi is a qualified nutritionist with a bachelor’s degree in nutrition and food sciences.
 As a new mum herself, she is passionate about postnatal-related nutrition.
 Shevi has worked alongside some of the most famous leaders and celebrities in the fitness industry throughout Australia and the UK.

-In Shape Mummy Health Shake
+Fast Track Your Results with the In Shape Mummy Health Shake

 Many Busy Mums don't have time to cook health food and exercise ALL the time.

 Great news!
 Now you can Fast Track Getting In Shape with our Quick, Easy and Delicious Superfood Meal Replacement, the In Shape Mummy Health Shake for Breastfeeding Mums.

 Support your Milk Supply and Boost Your Health while you Lose Weight with our Premium blend of Organic Pea & Brown Rice Protein, 25 Vitamins & Minerals, Probiotics plus Organic Superfoods.

 Enhanced with natural and organic herbs that have been used for centuries to Support Breastfeeding.
 Plus, Probiotics to help strengthen your babies immune system.